lorae/roundup/README.md

 ### GitHub Actions Automated Workflow

-The web scraping activity in this repository is fully automated through a GitHub Actions project workflow.
+The web scraping activity in this repository is run on the cloud and fully automated through a GitHub Actions project workflow.
 When `.github/workflows/main.yml` is activated at 6:40 AM Eastern Standard Time every day, it runs the main script of the project - `run_scraper.py` - which cycles through each of the web scraping modules, and then through data comparison modules that identify and store newly-encountered data.
 The project workflow concludes by committing its changes to `data/historic-wp-data.csv` and `data/historic-wp-ids.txt` under the alias `actions-user`.
 These commits are given the description, "run (DD/MM/YYYY)", with "DD/MM/YYYY" populated by the day, month, and year the action was initiated.

-### StreamLit Dashboard
+### Streamlit Dashboard

-The `streamlit_app.py` script produces the [project website](https://roundup.streamlit.app/), which is a user-friendly aggregation of the most recent economics research.
+The `streamlit_app.py` script produces the [project website](https://roundup.streamlit.app/), which is a user-friendly, interactive aggregation of the most recent economics research.
 The app draws primarily from the `data/historic-wp-data.csv` file to populate itself with information.
-StreamLit automatically refreshes its data display roughly every 5 minutes.
-Thus, within 5 minutes of a daily commit made by GitHub Actions, changes to `data/historic-wp-data.csv` should be reflected on the website.
-The app also uses information from `streamlit/scraper_status.txt` to display active and inactive scrapers in the sidebar.
+Streamlit automatically refreshes its data display roughly every five minutes.
+Thus, within five minutes of a daily commit made by GitHub Actions, changes to `data/historic-wp-data.csv` should be reflected on the website.
+The app also references `streamlit/scraper_status.txt` to indicate the status of each scraper.
+A scraper is marked as "inactive" if an error occurred during its most recent run.

-GitHub Actions are initiated at 6:40 AM EST and take roughly 4-6 minutes to run.
-With an additional 5 minutes of time built in for StreamLit to update, all newly scraped information should be reflected on the project dashboard by 7:00 AM EST daily.
+GitHub Actions are initiated at 6:40 AM EST and typically take between four and six minutes to run.
+With an additional five minutes of time built in for Streamlit to update, all newly scraped information should be reflected on the project dashboard by 7:00 AM EST daily.

 # Data Sources